InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 * Only system depositories can issue and redeem the native token.
   * For example, if the native token is DKRW, the system depository account d1(depository 1) and d2 can issue and redeem DKRW separately.
   * If a new depository wants to issue the native token, it must call [yx.system](../../contracts/yx.system/)::regsysdepo action first to become the system depository.
      * The active block producers must authrorize it as the system depository.
+* One system depository can allow redemption of other system depositories.
+Fore more information, refer to `nredeem` action.
 * Blockchain users can transfer the native token regardless of depositories.
 There would be two general cases.
   1. When user1 has 1000.0000 DKRW@d1 and 1000.0000 DKRW@d2, total 2000 DKRW, and transfers 2000 DKRW to user2, user2 will have 1000 DKRW/d1 and 1000 DKRW/d2.
   1. When user1 has 1000 DKRW/d1 and 1000 DKRW/d2, total 2000 DKRW, and transfers 1500 DKRW to user2, user2 will have 1000 DKRW/d1 and 500 DKRW/d2 or 500 DKRW/d1 and 1000 DKRW/d2 randomly but 1500 DKRW in total.